 Undoubtedly, there is a difference in the class structure when the classroom is on your laptop.
 Many challenges exist, such as not having face-time with your teachers or difficulties in collaboration (after all, it is tough to meet at the library when one student is in New York and another in Kansas).
 However, for many, the benefits outweigh the challenges.

-According to the same AAUW study, online learning is a preferred education option for women because of three factors:
+According to the same AAUW study, online learning is a preferred education option for women because of four factors:

 Online Learning’s Impact on Women